christosgalano/christosgalano.github.io/_posts/2023-04-06-github-actions-runners.md

 related: true
 ---

-## General
+## Overview

 GitHub Actions runners are the machines that run the jobs and steps in a GitHub Actions workflow.
-They are responsible for executing the commands defined in the workflow file and providing the necessary resources for the tasks to be completed.
+They are responsible for executing the commands defined in the workflow file and providing the necessary References for the tasks to be completed.

 ## Runner types